 Nodding her head, Kazuha decided that she had everything she could possibly need for her trip to Beika to visit her good friend, Ran.
 It had been two months since she had last seen her in person, when she had stopped in Osaka briefly in order to pick up Conan.
 It was hard to believe that time had gone by so quickly since then.
 Zipping up her suitcase, she headed outside, where Heiji was waiting for her, his bags already packed, a locked cooler slung over one arm, attached to a strap.

 "Ya got everythin' this time?"
 Heiji asked her as they headed out the front door, stopping to say goodbye to Kazuha's parents.
 They headed towards the train station, planning on taking the bullet train to Tokyo.

-Ah, it was definitely a mistake ta tell her about it protectin' me.
+It was definitely a mistake to tell her about it protectin' me.
 Heiji thought to himself, rolling his eyes as he pulled it out from underneath his shirt.
 "Yeah, it's right here.
 Satisfied?"

 Kazuha did indeed seem pleased by this, taking Heiji's free hand in hers.
 "Indeed I am!"
 She told him cheerfully.
 "You made sure you got the hotel reservations in order before you left, right?
 I don't really see any reason that we can't stay at the Detective Agency like we always do."